hariszaf/metaGOflow-use-case/index.md

 <br>

-Here we show visual components accompanying the metaGOflow publication (cite).
+Here we show visual components accompanying the [metaGOflow publication]().
 We performed all steps of metaGOflow for a marine sediment (ERR) and a water column (ERR) samples.
 A quality control report, the taxonomic inventories as well as most of the functional annotations returned in each case are displayed. metaGOflow also returned the assemblies of the samples.